irfanhakim-as/linux-wiki/topics/distrobox.md

     export PATH=${PATH}:${HOME}/.local/bin
     ```

-    If setting this up on SteamOS (Steam Deck) an additional line is needed to force the use of `pulseaudio` in the container:
+    If you are setting this up on SteamOS (Steam Deck), an additional line is needed to force the use of `pulseaudio` in the container:

     ```
     xhost +si:localuser:${USER}